h2oai/sparkling-water/DEVEL.md

 ### Transforming RDD[T] into DataFrame
-The `H2OContext` provides **implicit** conversion from given `RDD[A]` to DataFrame.
-As in opposite direction, the type `A` has to satisfy upper bound expressed by the type `Product`.
-The conversion will create a new DataFrame, transfer data from given RDD, and save it to H2O K/V data store.
+The `H2OContext` provides **implicit** conversion from the specified `RDD[A]` to DataFrame.
+As with conversion in the opposite direction, the type `A` has to satisfy the upper bound expressed by the type `Product`.
+The conversion will create a new DataFrame, transfer data from the specified RDD, and save it to the H2O K/V data store.

 ```scala
 implicit def createDataFrame[A <: Product : TypeTag](rdd : RDD[A]) : DataFrame